 Robert Johans has a well-deserved reputation as one of the best around when it comes to renovating molded fiberglass travel trailers.
-He has over a decade of experience modernizing travel trailers.
-As he worked on more and more trailers he realized the there might just be a market for an exceptionally high-quality, well-designed molded fiberglass travel trailer that was also well laid-out.
+He has over a decade of experience in modernizing travel trailers.
+As he worked on more and more trailers, he realized that there might just be a market for an exceptionally high-quality, well-designed molded fiberglass travel trailer that was also well laid out.

-Realizing there really wasn’t anything out there in the marketplace that met that criteria he began to design concept drawing.
-Afterall molded-fiberglass design had not changed much in 40-years he knew he could probably design something much better.
+Realizing there wasn’t anything out there in the marketplace that met those criteria, he began to design concept drawings.
+After all molded-fiberglass design had not changed much in 40 years he knew he could probably design something much better.

-That relationship however opened up an even bigger opportunity.
-Airstream was looking to expand its product line and the Nest’s design-focused innovation is what Airstream customers are looking for.
+That relationship, however, opened up an even bigger opportunity.
+Airstream was looking to expand its product line, and Nest’s design-focused innovation is what Airstream customers are looking for.
 Airstream purchased Nest and Robert is now the project manager on the Nest production team.

-Below is a photo of the exterior of the Airstream Nest.
+Below is a photo of the exterior.
 This travel trailer is unlike anything Airstream has ever designed.
-Missing is the shiny exterior aluminum as this travel trailer has a molded fiberglass body.
+Missing is the shiny exterior aluminum, as this travel trailer has a molded fiberglass body.

 Length: 16′ 7″